Home » Retail DIsplay » Moody and Creative Market Retail Display at The Nada Farm Sale May 2010

 A moody and creative market retail display fills a dimly lit, cluttered room with shelves, wooden planks, a column, and a "Sorry, we are CLOSED" sign.
 Light spills in from a partially open door on the right.

-the “Dennis Severs” area all with botanical and “manly type” things.
+The entrance became what was called the “Dennis Severs” area all with botanical and “manly type” things.

 Angela did this amazing faux work behind it and also did a lot of the planning and setting up with Anne Marie.